dotnet/docs/docs/standard/base-types/grouping-constructs-in-regular-expressions.md

 -   Retrieve individual subexpressions from the <xref:System.Text.RegularExpressions.Match.Groups%2A?displayProperty=fullName> property and process them separately from the matched text as a whole.

- The following table lists the grouping constructs supported by the .NET Framework regular expression engine and indicates whether they are capturing or non-capturing.
+ The following table lists the grouping constructs supported by the .NET regular expression engine and indicates whether they are capturing or non-capturing.

 |Grouping construct|Capturing or noncapturing|
 |------------------------|-------------------------------|